sew-k/cheap-flight-search/README.md

 - [ ] when incorrect data input
 - [ ] for error responses from external API's

-4. **Vaadin** - view layer
+5. **Vaadin** - view layer
 - [ ] to split onto frontend and backend separate applications (to consider)
 - [ ] development of more responsive UI
+- [ ] **QuickSearchView** - origin and destination airport - to enable also choosing from saved airports (and custom IATA code input)
+- [ ] **SuggestionsView** - to add new view containing searching results based on User's holiday plans and favourite routes.

-5. Application deploy
+6. Application deploy
 - [ ] deploying backend on *replit* (to consider)
 - [ ] deploying database on cloud

-6. Skyscanner
+7. Skyscanner
 - [ ] search results for more actual and correct data from Skyscanner API

-7. Scheduled actions
+8. Scheduled actions
 - [ ] scheduled reminder email about upcoming trip - with for example weather data in destination city
 - [ ] setting scheduled searching engine feature for finding cheapest flights to purchase
 - [ ] scheduled information email with latest prices of favourite itineraries